myk-org/homeassistant-vertex-ai/README.md

 1. Go to Settings > Devices & Services
 2. Click "Add Integration"
-3. Search for "Vertex AI Conversation"
+3. Search for "Claude Vertex AI Conversation"
 4. Fill in the required fields:
    - **Project ID**: Your GCP project ID (found in GCP Console)
-   - **Location**: GCP region for Vertex AI (default: `us-central1`)
+   - **Location**: GCP region where Claude models are available (e.g., `us-east5`)
-     - Available regions: `us-central1`, `us-east1`, `us-west1`, `europe-west1`, `asia-northeast1`, etc.
+     - Check [Vertex AI Model Garden](https://console.cloud.google.com/vertex-ai/model-garden) for Claude availability in your region
    - **Service Account JSON**: Paste the entire contents of your downloaded JSON key file
 5. Click "Submit"
 6. Wait for validation (the integration will verify your credentials and connection)

-### Step 3: Configure Conversation Agent (Optional)
+### Step 3: Configure Conversation Agent

-After adding the integration, you can configure individual components:
+After adding the integration:

 1. Go to Settings > Voice Assistants
 2. Select or create an assistant
-3. Choose "Vertex AI Conversation" as the conversation agent
+3. Choose "Claude Vertex AI Conversation" as the conversation agent
 4. Configure your preferred model and parameters

 ## Configuration Fields Explained